With the View Subgraphs function, you can run a FIND SHORTEST | ALL PATH or a

 Here is an nGQL statement example.

-FIND ALL PATHfor example, the queried result gives all the paths from the specified user vertices to the course vertices, as shown in this figure.
+FIND ALL PATHfor example, query the path information as shown in this figure.

 Click the View Subgraphs button.